 Under a land sparing strategy, intensification of land use in some areas, generating higher productivity per unit area of land, can allow other land to provide other ecosystem services, such as increased carbon sequestration and the conservation of natural ecosystems and biodiversity (Balmford et al. 2018 and Strassburg et al. 2014).
 Conversely under a land sharing strategy, less, or no, land is set aside, but lower levels of intensification are applied to agricultural land, providing a combination of provisioning and other functions such as biodiversity conservation from the same land (Green et al. 2005).
-The two approaches are not mutually exclusive and the suitability of their application is generally system-, scale- and/or location-specific (Fischer et al. 2014).
+The two approaches are not mutually exclusive and the suitability of their application is generally system-, scaleand/or location-specific (Fischer et al. 2014).
 One crucial issue for the success of a land sparing strategy is that spared land is protected from further conversion.
 As the profits from the intensively managed land increase, there is an incentive for conversion of additional land for production (Byerlee et al. 2014).
 Furthermore, it is implicit that there are limits to the SI of land at a local and also planetary boundary level (Rockström et al. 2009).
 These may relate to the 'health' of soil, the presence of supporting services, such as pollination, local limits to water availability, or limits on air quality.
 This implies that it may not be possible to meet demand 'sustainably' if demand exceeds local and global limits.
 There are no single global solutions to these challenges and specific in situ responses for different farming systems and locations are required.
-Bajželj et al. (2014) showed that implementation of SI, primarily through yield gap closure, had better environmental outcomes from the food system - dietary change and reduced food waste are also required (Springmann et al. 2018a; Bajželj et al. 2014).
+Bajželj et al. (2014) showed that implementation of SI, primarily through yield gap closure, had better environmental outcomes compared with 'business as usual' trajectories.
+However, SI alone will not be able to deliver the necessary environmental outcomes from the food system - dietary change and reduced food waste are also required (Springmann et al. 2018a; Bajželj et al. 2014).